 Not necessarily.
 Made mostly of spices, or perhaps dried herbs, a dry rub will be a strongly flavoured affair.
-Designed to penetrate the top layer with an intense hot of flavour, and to gradually permeate its way through, a dry rub will be way too much for many meats destined for the grill.
+Designed to penetrate the top layer with an intense hot of flavour, and to gradually permeate its way through, a dry rub will be way too much for many types of meat destined for the grill.
 That said, a light rub of fajita spice over a chicken breast or a mixture of coarsely ground peppercorns over a steak can be a truly lovely thing.

 A spice paste is simply a dry rub with added liquid to create a paste.
-The amount of moist ingredient can be altered to change its intensity, and its tenderising properties.
+The amount of moist ingredient can be altered to change its intensity and its tenderising properties.
 Think tikka paste, which when bought ready-made will already have lemon juice or vinegar inside.
 Used straight from the jar, it is thick and strong; a tablespoon rubbed into a chicken breast will give a strongly flavoured crust and very little tenderising properties.
 Add a small tub of yoghurt and it becomes looser, with less strength.
 Use to marinate chicken thighs for an hour or so and it will flavour as well as tenderise.

 Loosen a jerk paste with the juice of a few limes and it will again serve as a marinade.
 Use with chicken breast and even after 20 minutes it will have added flavour.
 Use with chicken thighs and leave for longer to tenderise the tougher flesh.
 The chicken can go straight to the grill as a whole breast, but thinly sliced before marinating it can easily be used for a stir fry dish.